WujiangXu/NMCDR/README.md

 2. More detailed parameters descirption.

 ## Contact us
-Please feel free to contact us with the email to W. Xu "xuwujiang.xwj@mybank.cn".
+Please feel free to contact us with the email to W. Xu "xuwujiang.xwj@mybank.cn" or "swustimp@gmail.com".